passff/passff/README.md

 fields besides the login and password fields.
 The left hand side of the colon should match the input field's `name`, `id`, `autocomplete`, or `placeholder` attribute.
 You can instruct PassFF to fill your login name, password, or OTP token, by setting `<value>` to one of `PASSFF_FIELD_LOGIN`, `PASSFF_FIELD_PASSWORD`, or `PASSFF_FIELD_OTP`.
+Alternatively, you can instruct PassFF explicitly not to fill the specified input field by using the keyword `PASSFF_OMIT_FIELD`.

 Examples
 ```